lazzati-astro/MCRaT/README.md

   <h3 align="center">The MCRaT Code</h3>

   <p align="center">
-    MCRaT (pronounced _Em-Cee-Rat_ ) code is a next generation radiation transfer code that can be used to analyze the radiation signature expected from astrophysical outflows.
+    MCRaT (pronounced _Em-Cee-Rat_ ) code is a next generation radiation transfer code that can be used to analyze the radiation signature expected from hydrodynamically simulated astrophysical outflows.
     <br />
     <a href="https://github.com/lazzati-astro/MCRaT/tree/master/Doc"><strong>Explore the docs »</strong></a>
     <br />